mdshohrabhossain/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am currently a first year Master's student at the University of Macau.
 I have completed my undergradute study at University of Macau majoring in Electrical & Computer Engineering.
-My area of research is about applying deeo reinforcement learning in energy sector.
-Besides academics study, I like to take photos and travel.
+My area of research is about applying deep reinforcement learning in energy sector.
+Besides academic study, I like to take photos and travel.